 You bought yourdomain.com at Namecheap.
 You log in, find the DNS panel, change the A record, save.
-Five hours later — nothing.
+Five hours later, nothing.
 You query dig yourdomain.com and it returns a completely different IP than what you set.
 You’re not crazy: you edited the right field in the wrong building.
-Your A record at Namecheap is being ignored by the rest of the internet because Namecheap is not the authoritative DNS for your domain — Cloudflare (or Route 53, or Vercel DNS) is.
+Your A record at Namecheap is being ignored by the rest of the internet because Namecheap is not the authoritative DNS for your domain.
+Cloudflare (or Route 53, or Vercel DNS) is.
 Welcome to the most common conceptual trap in domain management.

-This article explains the difference between name servers (NS) and DNS records (A, CNAME, MX, TXT), how to find out where you should actually be editing, and what to do when ownership of the two layers got separated without you realizing it.
+This article explains the difference between name servers (NS) and DNS records (A, CNAME, MX, TXT), how to find out where you should actually be editing, and how to fix each way the two layers come apart.

 The two-layer model (5 second version)